-Subscription/ redemption requests are accepted on Monday, Wednesday, and Thursday on which Tadawul is open.
-The value of the Fund's portfolio is determined daily.
-The net asset value of the Fund for the purpose of purchase or sale of units is determined by dividing the net assets (fair value of the Fund's assets minus fund's liabilities) of the fund by the total number of outstanding fund units on the following day.
+Subscription/ redemption requests are accepted on Monday and Thursday.
+The equity value of the Fund for the purpose of purchase or sale of units is determined by dividing the total equity (fair value of the Fund's assets minus Fund's liabilities) of the Fund by the total number of outstanding Fund units.